 It helps publishers make decisions such as expanding inventories, brand partnerships, niche rank, and optimization.

-Should I invest in Ad fraud Companies?
+Should I invest in Ad fraud detection tools?

 The answer highly depends on your websites and revenue goals.
 For instance, if you’re a mid-market publisher with 80% Viewability and can close a decent deal with brands, you might need a few more metrics (such as fraud-free, brand safeness) to improve your CPMs or partner with premium advertisers.